microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Webview localhost option 1 - Use a port mapping

-If you do **not intend to support Visual Studio Online's browser-based editor** you can use the `portMapping` option available in the webview API.
-(This approach will also work with Visual Studio Online in VS Code, just not the browser).
+If you do **not intend to support VS Online's browser-based editor** you can use the `portMapping` option available in the webview API.
+(This approach will also work with VVSOnline in VS Code, just not the browser).

 The port mapping API was added in VS Code 1.34.
 To start, update the `engines.vscode` value in `package.json` to at least this version and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: